-Since 2014, more than 155 projects protecting spring water flow and water quality have been funded through district cost-share programs.
-The district has contributed more than $58.4 million toward vital springs projection projects, resulting in more than 78 MGD alternative water supplied and 5 million gallons of water a day (mgd) conserved.
-These projects also have reduced total nitrogen to priority spring systems by 1.1 million lbs./year and total phosphorus by 163,000 lbs./year.
+Since 2014, more than 153 projects protecting spring water flow and water quality have been funded through district cost-share programs.
+The district has contributed nearly $59 million toward vital springs projection projects, resulting in 50 million gallons per day (mgd) alternative water supplied, 14 million gallons in alternative water storage capacity created, and 5 million gallons of water a day (mgd) conserved.
+These projects also have reduced total nitrogen to priority spring systems by over 1 million lbs/yr and total phosphorus by 144,000 lbs/yr.

 Orange County Utilities (OCU) Wekiwa Springs Septic Tank Retrofit Phases 1 and 2

-The project includes construction of a sanitary sewer main, laterals, sewer connections, lift stations, and septic tank abandonment for 367 parcels in the Sweetwater West, Wekiva Highlands, and Palms 1 and 2 neighborhoods.
-The estimated nutrient load reduction water quality benefit to the Wekiwa-Rock springshed is 3,075 lbs./yr.
+The multi-phased project includes construction of a sanitary sewer main, laterals, sewer connections, lift stations, and septic tank abandonment for 367 parcels in the Sweetwater West, Wekiva Highlands, and Palms 1 and 2 neighborhoods, which are adjacent to Wekiwa Springs State Park.
+The estimated nutrient load reduction water quality benefit to the Wekiwa-Rock springshed is 8,646 lbs./yr.
 TN.
-Construction cost: $16,487,135.
-District/DEP Cost-share: $7,521,784.
-The first two phases are part of a multi-year strategy to abandon and replace up to 2,057 septic tanks in 20 neighborhoods in the immediate vicinity, and to connect those residents to OCU’s sanitary sewer service.
+Construction cost: $47.7 million.
+District/DEP Cost-share: $13.1 million.
+The first four phases are part of a multi-year strategy to abandon and replace up to more than 900 septic tanks in 20 neighborhoods in the immediate vicinity, and to connect those residents to OCU’s sanitary sewer service.

 Ocala Pine Oaks Wetland Recharge Park